Undergraduate Research

 3. After enrolling in AEEM-5035, students must download the attached AEEM-5035-001 Undergraduate Research Proposal form.
 This form must be typed, signed by you and the proposed faculty supervisor and delivered to 745 Baldwin Hall for approval by Dr. Prashant Khare.
 We suggest this be done within the first two weeks of the start of the semester.

-4. At the end of the semester, a written report of the research must be turned in to the research advisor, and the student must present a public oral presentation on the research.
-Teresa Meyer in the Aerospace office will schedule these presentations.
+4. Before finals week, a written report of the research must be turned in to the research advisor, and the student must present a public oral presentation on the research.
+Contact your professor to schedule the presentation to AEEM faculty.
 Sometimes due to scheduling conflicts, some of the presentations may be scheduled for early in the following semester, but only for students who are not graduating that semester.